softindex/datakernel/docs/components/markdown/core/tutorials/getting-started.md

 Next, configure your `pom.xml` file in the [following way](https://github.com/softindex/datakernel/blob/master/examples/tutorials/getting-started/pom.xml).

+Make sure that your project SDK is set 1.8+.

-### 2. Write **HttpHelloWorldExample** class
+#### 2. Write `HttpHelloWorldExample` class
-Then, write down the following code to `HttpHelloWorldExample.java`:
+After you integrate DataKernel in your project in one of the suggested ways, write down the following code to `HttpHelloWorldExample.java`:
 {% highlight java %}
 {% github_sample /softindex/datakernel/blob/master/examples/tutorials/getting-started/src/main/java/HttpHelloWorldExample.java tag:EXAMPLE%}
 {% endhighlight %}

 First, we extend **HttpHelloWorldExample** from **HttpServerLauncher**, which will help to manage application lifecycle.
-It means that we don't need to know a lot about application launch logic.
-The only thing which we ought to know is that this entity implements *launch()* method which starts our server.
+The only thing we should know about this launcher is that it implements *launch()* method which starts our server.

-Next, we provide an **AsyncServlet**, which receives **HttpRequest** from clients, creates **HttpResponse** and sends it.
+Next, provide an **AsyncServlet** which receives **HttpRequest** from clients, creates **HttpResponse** and sends it.
 `@Provides` annotation means that this method is available for binding as root HTTP endpoint listener (it must happen when dependency injection process is active).

-Override *AsyncServer.serve* using lambda.
+Override *AsyncServlet.serve* using lambda.
 This method defines processing of received requests.
-As you can see, we are using [Promise](/docs/core/promise.html) here, creating a promise of **HttpResponse** with code 200 and "Hello World!" body.
+As you can see, we are using [Promise](/docs/core/promise.html) here, creating a promise of **HttpResponse** with code `200` and "Hello World!" body.
 DataKernel is fully asynchronous, so our HTTP Servlets are asynchronous too.

 Finally, define *main* method to launch our server with *launch* method.
 This method launches server in the following
 steps: injects dependencies, starts application, runs it and finally stops it.